callontv/callontv.github.io/software-wayland.md

 title: "Software"
 ---

+Right click on the speaker icon in the top right tool bar, then choose HDMI from the list of the available audio devices.
+You can do the same on the microphone icon to set the default mic.

 You may need to enable HDMI-CEC in the settings of your TV e.g. on LG TVs.

 Install cec-utils and wtype